Git information is in a separate document.

 will hit our SqlQueryable<...>

 's Provider (IQueryProvider) property.
-LINQ-expression-trees can be kind of recursive type structures, so we it will call CreateQuery for each linq-method.
-We get the expression-tree as parameter, and parse that with (multi-layer-) active patterns.
+LINQ-expression-trees can be recursive type structures, so we will call CreateQuery for each linq-method.
+We get the expression-tree as a parameter and parse that with (multi-layer-) active patterns.

 |